 Half of our Year 7 pupils are drawn from primary schools in Wigton and the surrounding rural communities; half come from further afield as a result of parental choice.
 The Nelson Thomlinson School also serves as the main centre for sixth-form education in the area and a number of pupils join our Sixth Form from Beacon Hill School, Aspatria, and Solway School, Silloth, at the age of 16.

 The School welcomes into its community in each year pupils with a broad spread of abilities and from many different backgrounds.
 Any parents who would like to see the school at work and to discuss admission before making a final decision are very welcome to contact the school to arrange a visit.
-Because of low birth rates in the area, we have managed in recent years to find a place for every applicant.
-Whether or not the number of applicants increases, we are obliged to follow the guidelines laid down by Cumbria LA in admitting pupils.
+In admitting pupils, we are obliged to follow the guidelines laid down by Cumbria Local Authority.

 The order of priority for admission can be summarised as follows:

 - Children looked after and who were previously looked after, i.e. in public care, giving priority, if necessary, to the youngest child(ren) – see note 1.

 - Children who were previously looked after outside of England – see note 1.

 - Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission – see notes 2 and 3.

 - Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling’s Statement of Special Educational Need/Education, Health & Care Plan – see notes 2, 3 and 4.